 They love to make friends and will warm up to almost anyone, so keep plenty of people around them and stay diligent during training.

-22. Pyrenees Husky – The Siberian Husky and Great Pyrenees mix
+22. Siberian Husky & Great Pyrenees mix (AKA Pyrenees Husky)

 Siberian Huskies are large breeds that are intelligent, strong, and have a long history of working in the harsh arctic cold.